Billy McKinney Player Props: Yankees vs. Rangers

 Billy McKinney At The Plate

-- McKinney has three doubles, a triple, three home runs and two walks while batting .319.
+- McKinney is hitting .320 with three doubles, a triple, four home runs and two walks.

-- McKinney is batting .375 with two homers during his last games and is on a five-game hitting streak.
+- McKinney enters this game on a six-game hitting streak.
+During his last outings, he's hitting .400 with three homers.

-- Looking at the 14 games he has played this season, he's hit a long ball in three of them (21.4%), and in 6.1% of his trips to the dish.
+- Looking at the 15 games he has played this year, he's homered in four of them (26.7%), and in 7.7% of his trips to the dish.

-- McKinney has driven in a run in five games this year (35.7%), including one multiple-RBI game.
+- In six games this year, McKinney has picked up an RBI, with more than one RBI once.

-- He has scored a run in six of 14 games so far this year.
+- He has scored in seven of 15 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.